Long-Term Open-Pit Mine Planning with Large Neighbourhood Search: Related Work

 \citet{senecal2020} apply a parallel multi-neighbourhood form of Tabu search.
 The neighbourhood structures considered involve moving the mining of a block to a different time period, or changing its destination.
 Single or simultaneous applications of these moves form neighbourhoods around a current solution.
 The parallel algorithm maintains a pool of moves, grouped according to neighbourhood type.
-A number of threads operate in parallel, each taking a move group from the pool, computing the result of applying each combination of moves, and maintaining a record of those resulting in the most improvement.
+Multiple threads operate in parallel, each taking a move group from the pool, computing the result of applying each combination of moves, and maintaining a record of those resulting in the most improvement.
 Once the pool is empty, the best move found across threads is applied, and Tabu structures are updated.
 This process is repeated until a stopping criterion is met.

 \citet{lamghari2022adaptive} define an adaptive LNS method for long-term mine planning with uncertainty.
 To generate an initial solution, the planning horizon is decomposed into smaller sub-problems, each solved in two stages.
 The first focuses on extraction decisions, and the second on material destinations.
-Their LNS employs multiple ways of destroying a schedule--selecting blocks to remove--and then repairing it--adding blocks to the schedule.
-Heuristics are used to identify blocks for removal, including: random selection; selection with the aim to reduce mining surpluses; selection based on time period mined or destination; and selection based on geological proximity and dependencies.
+Their approach employs multiple ways of destroying a schedule -- selecting blocks to remove -- and then repairing it -- adding blocks to the schedule.
+Heuristics are used to identify blocks for removal, including: random selection; selection to reduce mining surpluses; selection based on time period mined or destination; and selection based on geological proximity and dependencies.
 Given a set of removed blocks, repair heuristics are then used to re-insert each block.
-Their final repair strategy--MIP repair--is most similar to our approach, in that it uses a MIP solver to find new values for the variables associated with removed blocks.
-Their approach is \textit{adaptive} in the sense that the choice of destroy/repair methods to employ at any given point in the algorithm is determined probabilistically, on the basis of their past performance.
+Their final repair strategy -- MIP repair -- is most similar to our approach, in that it uses a MIP solver to find new values for the variables associated with removed blocks.
+Their approach is \textit{adaptive} as the choice of destroy/repair methods to employ at any given point in the algorithm is determined probabilistically and based on past performance.

+We consider long-term planning only in the context of open-pit mining systems. \citet{doi:10.1287/inte.2021.1087} provide a review of operations research techniques applied to underground mine planning problems.
+For a selection of case studies of such work, see \citet{doi:10.1287/inte.31.4.50.9669} and \citet{doi:10.1287/inte.1030.0059}.